Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 disrespect = lack of consideration or regard for others’ privacy, physical or emotional space, viewpoints, or belongings.
 Intimidation, aggressive behavior, “the silent treatment”.
-Thoughtless or arrogant behavior, like using profanity when someone objects to it. diversité des esprits humains don't expect perfection -> trigger self-consciousness = counter-productive
+Thoughtless or arrogant behavior, like using profanity when someone objects to it. diversité des esprits humains don't expect perfection -> trigger self-consciousness = counter-productive don't judge me / You do you.
+I’ll do me / I’m just living my truth.
+You live yours. https://aleteia.org/2022/12/18/why-saying-dont-judge-me-isnt-quite-right don't shoot the messenger
 doublespeak: People often say the opposite of what they mean, especially in political language.
 It allows people to lie while looking like they’re telling the truth.
 As George Orwell famously wrote in 1984, “War is peace.
 Freedom is slavery.
 Ignorance is strength.” drinking https://medium.com/@k.kozmana/common-side-effects-of-not-drinking-dd44714e619a drive by